sizhuoli/TreeCountSegHeight/README.md

 # Tree Counting, Crown Segmentation and Height Prediction at Scale

-This repo contains code for the paper "Deep learning enables image-based tree counting, crown segmentation and height prediction at national scale", which is published by PNAS Nexus.
+This repo contains code for the paper [Deep learning enables image-based tree counting, crown segmentation and height prediction at national scale] (https://doi.org/10.1093/pnasnexus/pgad076.)

-Check the paper at: https://doi.org/10.1093/pnasnexus/pgad076. <br />

 ## Trained models ready for deployment